WhatsApp Family Groups Are Keeping Indian Families Together — And Driving Some Apart

 And “if you leave your family group, it’s looked at as a terrible thing to do,” Mathew, the sociologist, said.
 “It’s like choosing to leave your family.”

-When Kinger quit his family group in November out of sheer frustration with forwards and fake news, “they perceived this as a sign of ‘not wanting to be a part of the family’,” he said.
+When Kinger quit his family group in November out of sheer frustration with forwards and fake news, “they perceived this as a sign of ‘not wanting to be a part of the family,’” he said.
 “So they added me back.
 I guess some battles are not worth fighting.”

-“Being in an Indian family group on WhatsApp is pretty much like being at an Indian wedding,” thinks Baijal.
+“Being in an Indian family group on WhatsApp is pretty much like being at an Indian wedding,” said Baijal.
 “It’s probably OK if you don’t say much and just stand in a corner.
 The important thing is that you are there.”

 How do you deal with your family members in your own family group on WhatsApp?
 Tell us in the comments.